-Gov. Brian Kemp recently recognized three corporate forest landowners for their stewardship and land management practices benefiting wildlife across Georgia.
-CatchMark Timber Trust, Georgia Power and Weyerhaeuser are the agency’s 2021 Forestry for Wildlife partners.
+Gov. Brian Kemp recognized three corporate forest landowners Monday for their stewardship and land management practices benefiting wildlife across Georgia.
+Georgia Power, Weyerhaeuser and CatchMark Timber Trust are the agency’s 2022 Forestry for Wildlife partners.

 Administered by the Georgia Department of Natural Resources’ Wildlife Resources Division, the Forestry for Wildlife Partnership is a voluntary program that has promoted sustainable forest and wildlife conservation in forestry practices for 25 years.
 Partner projects focus on making improvements that sync with Georgia’s Bobwhite Quail Initiative and State Wildlife Action Plan, two statewide strategies.

-This year’s partners were recognized in a letter from Gov. Kemp and lauded by DNR Commissioner Mark Williams and leaders in the DNR Wildlife Resources Division.
-Williams noted that with more than 90 percent of Georgia lands privately owned, working with landowners to help wildlife is critical.
+This year’s partners were recognized at the state Capitol by Gov. Kemp and First Lady Marty Kemp and lauded by DNR Commissioner Mark Williams and DNR Wildlife Resources Division leaders.
+With more than 90 percent of Georgia lands privately owned, Williams said that working with private landowners to help wildlife is key.

-The Wildlife Resources Division recognized Georgia Power, Weyerhaeuser and CatchMark Timber Trust as Forestry for Wildlife Partners for:
+The Wildlife Resources Division recognized Weyerhaeuser, CatchMark Timber Trust and Georgia Power as Forestry for Wildlife Partners for:

 - Preparing wildlife conservation plans that detail natural resource inventories and outline management strategies that combine forest and wildlife aspects.